 Mushrooms are so good for you: they fight inflammation for one thing, but what do you do when picky eaters won’t eat or even try one?
 Make them taste better, then ease them into other recipes after the first success!
-These easy, creamy pork chops were a huge hit at our house, and even those who don’t normally partake in the fungi were surprised!
-Golden brown pork chops and mushrooms in a creamy sauce, this inspired by one from Cooking Light helped the medicine go down.
-As you can see, a couple of the chops were missing from the pan by the time I took the photo!
+These easy, Creamy Mushroom Pork Chops were a huge hit at our house and might be one at yours, too.

-Now, imagine this dish on any old week night.
+Now, imagine this dish on any old weeknight.
 It’s that do-able.
 And when you’re done, go ahead, lick your plate if you want – I won’t judge!Print

 Creamy Mushroom Pork Chops

-- 4 (6-ounce) loin pork chops
+- 4 (6-ounce each) loin pork chops, preferably bone-in

 - 2 tablespoons butter, olive oil, or a combination